Astrophotography: History

 The Sun's solar corona was first successfully imaged during the Solar eclipse of July 28, 1851.
 Dr. August Ludwig Busch, the Director of the Königsberg Observatory gave instructions for a local daguerreotypist named Johann Julius Friedrich Berkowski to image the eclipse.
 Busch himself was not present at Königsberg (now Kaliningrad, Russia), but preferred to observe the eclipse from nearby Rixhoft.
 The telescope used by Berkowski was attached to 6+1/2 in Königsberg heliometer and had an aperture of only 2.4 in, and a focal length of 32 in.
 Commencing immediately after the beginning of totality, Berkowski exposed a daguerreotype plate for 84 seconds in the focus of the telescope, and on developing an image of the corona was obtained.
-He also exposed a second plate for about 40 to 45 seconds but was spoiled when the sun broke out from behind the moon.
+He also exposed a second plate for about 40 to 45 seconds but was spoiled when the Sun broke out from behind the Moon.
 More detailed photographic studies of the Sun were made by the British astronomer Warren De la Rue starting in 1861.

-The first photograph of a star was a daguerreotype of the star Vega by astronomer William Cranch Bond and daguerreotype photographer and experimenter John Adams Whipple, on July 16 and 17, 1850 with Harvard College Observatory's 15 inch Great refractor.
+The first photograph of a star other than the Sun was a daguerreotype of the star Vega by astronomer William Cranch Bond and daguerreotype photographer and experimenter John Adams Whipple, on July 16 and 17, 1850 with Harvard College Observatory's 15 inch Great refractor.
 In 1863 the English chemist William Allen Miller and English amateur astronomer Sir William Huggins used the wet collodion plate process to obtain the first ever photographic spectrogram of a star, Sirius and Capella.
 In 1872 American physician Henry Draper, the son of John William Draper, recorded the first spectrogram of a star (Vega) to show absorption lines.

 Astronomical photography did not become a serious research tool until the late 19th century, with the introduction of dry plate photography.
 It was first used by Sir William Huggins and his wife Margaret Lindsay Huggins, in 1876, in their work to record the spectra of astronomical objects.
 In 1880, Henry Draper used the new dry plate process with photographically corrected 11 in refracting telescope made by Alvan Clark to make a 51-minute exposure of the Orion Nebula, the first photograph of a nebula ever made.
 A breakthrough in astronomical photography came in 1883, when amateur astronomer Andrew Ainslie Common used the dry plate process to record several images of the same nebula in exposures up to 60 minutes with a 36 in reflecting telescope that he constructed in the backyard of his home in Ealing, outside London.
 These images for the first time showed stars too faint to be seen by the human eye.